Health & Wellness

 Have you noticed that your dog has started to shed their fur?
-Dr. Kim Smyth, a Fetch pet expert, breaks down the possible reasons behind your pet’s hair loss.
+Dr. Aliya McCullough, Fetch’s on-staff vet, breaks down the possible reasons behind your pet’s hair loss.

 The types of hair loss in pets can be broken down into four categories:

 This hair loss occurs when your pet can’t stop scratching or chewing, which causes skin damage and eventual hair loss.
 Allergies and fleas and other parasites can all be super itchy and the scratching takes a toll on the fur.
 Some pets have behavioral or psychological issues that involve excessive licking or grooming that result in hair loss, too.

 Bacterial infections and inhaled allergies are a common inflammatory cause of hair loss.
 Mites that cause mange and fungal organisms that cause ringworms are both contagious and cause hair loss.

 This type of hair loss occurs when the dog’s immune system attacks the hair follicles.
 Although it's rare, you should still ask your vet to rule it out as it may be a symptom of a deeper problem.